 The following picture shows what the app looks like when you don’t use screen mirroring:

 I paired my Wahoo KICKR v5 trainer using the app without issues.
-However, finding out how to pair the HR monitor took me a while.
+However, figuring out how to pair the HR monitor took a while.
+First, you have to pair the smart trainer, click on its settings, scroll down, and then pair the HR monitor.

 If you don’t have a smart bike trainer, you can use a dumb trainer and pair the app with a Bluetooth-compatible power meter.
+But you will miss the interactivity because dumb trainers can’t adjust the resistance based on the terrain.

 Of course, Kinomap is also compatible with smart treadmills and rowing machines.
 (Source)